Fun with Number Rhymes for the Early Years - A Collection of Mathematical Rhymes and Resources for 3-5 Year Oldsby Julie Hodgson

 Singing and acting to learn about numbers – what could be more fun?

 Fun with Number Rhymes for the Early Years contains 20 fun rhymes focusing on counting and sequencing numbers to 10.
-With photocopiable pictures, music suggestions, book links and extension ideas, this book is an essential resource for any Foundation Stage setting.
+With reproducible pictures, music suggestions, book links and extension ideas, this e-book is an essential resource for any Foundation Stage setting.

 - Use the rhymes regularly at number time to develop number skills